 Despite an ongoing debate about the introduction of seasonal time change in south-east Queensland, there have been no changes in DST legislation in Australia lately.
 DST is still only observed in the country's south-eastern states.
 Clocks will be turned back in the following areas:

 - Victoria (e.g. Melbourne)

-- Lord Howe Island – the clocks move back by 30 minutes instead of 1 hour.
+- Lord Howe Island – clocks move back by 30 minutes instead of 1 hour.

-Queensland, the Northern Territory, and Western Australia do not observe DST, and the clocks will not change.
+The northern and western parts of Australia do not observe DST, so the clocks will not change in the following areas:

 - Crimea to adopt Moscow Standard Time

 - March 30, 2014: Europe starts Daylight Saving Time

 - Sunday, March 9, 2014: DST starts in USA and Canada

 - Chile Extends DST to April 27, 2014

 - Turkey delays DST start by one day